 Delphi was an important ancient Greek religious sanctuary sacred to the god Apollo.
 Located on Mt.
-Parnassus near the Gulf of Corinth, the sanctuary was home to the famous oracle of Apollo which gave cryptic predictions and guidance to both city-states and individuals.
+Parnassus near the Gulf of Corinth, it was home to the famous oracle of Apollo which gave cryptic predictions and guidance to both city-states and individuals.
 In addition, Delphi was also home to the panhellenic Pythian Games.
-Delphi is listed by UNESCO as a World Heritage Site.
+Delphi is a UNESCO World Heritage Site.

 Mythology & Origins